ZahidHasan/CV/index.md

 ## Summary
 - Involved in EU projects as a Research Fellow at University of Salzburg, Austria.
-- Achieved M.Sc. degree in Computer Science with a focus on HCI from University of Trento, Italy.
+- Achieved M.Sc. degree in Computer Science with a focus on ML & HCI from University of Trento, Italy.
 - Experienced in User Experience (UX), Statistics and Predictive Data Analysis.

 ### Specialized in

-Machine Learning, HCI, Usability, DI design, Adobe, Usability, Prototyping, Statistics, Python, R, SPSS.
+Machine Learning, HCI, Usability, Cyber Security, Statistics, Python, R, SPSS.